Vision and process

 - My workout app is great at letting friends track their workout progress and share their achievements with each other.

-- My grocery app is great at helping families coordinate their weekly grocery shopping so that they never miss or duplicate a purchase again.
+- My grocery app is great at helping families coordinate their weekly grocery shopping so they never miss or duplicate a purchase.

 This is your app's "great at" statement, and it can guide many design decisions and tradeoffs that you make as you build your app.
-Focus on the user scenarios that you want to enable, and be careful not to turn this into a feature list.
+Focus on the scenarios you want users to experience in your app, and be careful not to turn this into a feature list.
 It should be about what your users will be able to do, as opposed to what your app will be able to do.